AI in Law and Legal Practices – Current AI application in Law

-In 2016, JPMorgan developed its in-house legal technology tools, and they named the complete program as Short for Contract Intelligence (COIN).
+In 2016, JPMorgan developed its in-house legal technology tools, and they named the complete program Short for Contract Intelligence (COIN).

 - Kira Systems

-The founder of the company thinks that due diligence errors by junior lawyers occur very often because of various reasons that lead to working late nights and some time on the eve of weekends too, forgetting to perform due diligence before the end of the workweek and failing to work on it.
+The founder of the company thinks that due diligence errors by junior lawyers occur very often because of various reasons that lead to working late nights and some time on the eve of weekends too, forgetting to perform due diligence before the end of the workweek, and failing to work on it.

 Most of the associates are in a certain negative mindset about the efficacy of manual due diligence.
 Lawyers, being human, get cranky & tired, with unfortunate implications for voluminous due diligence.

 The Kira company states that it is capable of performing a more accurate due diligence contact review by highlighting, probing, and extracting pertinent content for examination.
-The company is claiming that its software can finish the assigned task 40% faster when it is using for the first time and 90% for those with more experience.
+The company is claiming that its software can finish the assigned task 40% faster when it is used for the first time and 90% for those with more experience.

 - Prediction technology

-In the year 2004, a team of professors from Washington University tested their algorithms precision in predicting supreme court decisions on all 628 cases that argued in 2002.
+In the year 2004, a team of professors from Washington University tested their algorithms’ precision in predicting Supreme Court decisions on all 628 cases that argued in 2002.

 The professors compared their algorithm results with a team of expert’s findings.
-In this analysis, the researcher’s statistical model proved to better predictor with 75% accuracy with experts 59% accuracy.
+In this analysis, the researcher’s statistical model proved to better predictor with 75% accuracy with experts’ 59% accuracy.

 Prof.Daniel Kantz, in his 2002 research paper, stated that “Quantitative right prediction already plays a great role in some practice areas and this role is likely growing as greater access to appropriate legal data becomes available.”